iamrajiv/basic-arithmetic-grpc-server/README.md

 ## About Project

-A Basic Arithmetic gRPC server which uses gRPC-Gateway that reads protobuf service definitions & generates a reverse-proxy server.
-It performs four basic operation Addition, Division, Multiplication & Subtraction between two given integers.
+A Basic Arithmetic gRPC server which uses gRPC-Gateway that reads protobuf service definitions and generates a reverse-proxy server.
+It performs four basic operation Addition, Division, Multiplication and Subtraction between two given integers.

 Folder structure: